olofmogren/olofmogren.github.io/phd/glossary.md

 * **Feature** - traditional machine learning approaches do not learn their representations.
 They require features to be computed and fed to the learning algorithm.
 These features are often the result of massive engineering efforts, and provide a data representation that can not be further optimized by the computer to better suit the task.
 The learned representations in [artificial neural networks](#ann) are features but they were not engineered.

 <a name="objective"></a>
 * **Objective** - the loss function or error function that mesures how well the model is doing.
 By mesuring this one has something to optimize, to make the model perform better (see [gradient descent](#gradientdescent)).
+The objective is often expressed as some kind of distance between the output computed by the model (with its current set of weights) and a reference output taken from the [training data](#trainingdata).